Portland 2 Day Itinerary: The Perfect WeekEnd Getaway

 You can rent them for a single ride, or for the day.
 Starting at $2.50/ride and $12/day, they’re a very affordable way to get around if you only have 2 days in Portland.

 Check out this map to see where they’re located.
-I recommend riding along the waterfront trail for beautiful riverside scenery.
+I recommend starting at Tom McCall Waterfront Park and riding along the waterfront trail for beautiful riverside scenery.

 white stag neon sign in portland Oregon